 Leg 2: Gundaroo to Collector (~25km)

 Marked Tree Road provides the longest gravel segment of the route.
 Overall, the road is of the typical standard for the area: reasonably well maintained with the occasional area where water run-off or rutting requires a little caution.
 Be forewarned, however: if it has been wet proceed knowing there are places where the road can be quite muddy.
 Based upon experience of having ridden this route a few times, it is really only an issue with significant rain within 24 hours of use.
 Further, these are not significant stretches, and it was absolutely possible to ride.
 Having said that, you can pick up a lot of mud – there are two or three patches where you will be grateful for decent clearance on your bike.
 Furthermore, the mud is some of the horrible sticky clay that does occur in some places around Canberra – and it will stay on your bike for the rest of the trip.
 If this is not for you, go when it is dry or be prepared to carry your bike over some patches and get muddy shoes.

-Having passed the mud, and completed most of the climbing, it becomes apparent that the road is running along the top of the ridge above Lake George and the Federal Highway.
+Having completed most of the climbing, it becomes apparent that the road is running along the top of the ridge above Lake George and the Federal Highway.
 This opens up in places for stunning views.